-TRACS was established in 1979 to promote the welfare, interests and development of post-secondary institutions whose mission is characterized by a distinctly Christian purpose, as defined in its Foundational Standards.
-TRACS encourages each affiliated institution to develop its own distinctives, while providing quality postsecondary education within the context of spiritual development.
-TRACS institutions place emphasis on high academic standards as well as Christian values

-TRACS provides academic accreditation to many of America's finest Christian institutions of higher learning.
+- ▲ TRACS is listed by the United States Department of Education as a nationally-recognized institutional accrediting agency serving Christian undergraduate and graduate institutions of higher learning. - ▲ TRACS is also recognized by the Council for Higher Education Accreditation (CHEA), and is a member of the International Network for Quality Assurance Agencies in Higher Education. - ▲ TRACS was established in 1979 to promote the welfare, interests and development of postsecondary institutions whose mission is characterized by a distinctly Christian purpose, as defined in its Foundational Standards. - ▲ TRACS encourages each affiliated institution to develop its own distinctives, while providing quality post-secondary education within the context of spiritual development. - ▲ TRACS institutions place emphasis on high academic standards as well as Christian values. - ▲ TRACS provides academic accreditation to many of America's finest Christian institutions of higher learning.